evilchili/linernotes-dot-club-docs/draft/privacy_policy.md

 As of November, 2022, Liner Notes Club has the following warrant canaries posted:

 * Liner Notes Club has never installed any law enforcement software or equipment anywhere on our network.
-* Liner Notes Club has never provided any law enforcement organization access to content stored on Liner Notes Club infrastructure.
+* Liner Notes Club has never provided any law enforcement organization access to information or content stored on Liner Notes Club infrastructure.
 * Liner Notes Club has never modified the intended destination of DNS responses at the request of law enforcement or another third party.
 * Liner Notes Club has never weakened, compromised, or subverted any of its encryption at the request of law enforcement or another third party.